seesmof/Twitch-Chatbot-CLI/README.md

 To generate a message, mention the bot in your message by using `@<yourBotName>`.
 The bot will then generate a response based on the input text and send it to the chat.

 The bot has a delay between each message of 20 seconds.
 If you want to change that, go to `main.py` file and change the number in brackets on line 25.

+## Contributing

+Contributions of any kind are welcome!
+Please check out the [contributing guide](CONTRIBUTING.md) for more info on how to get started.

 ## License